On the approximation of finite-time Lyapunov exponents for the stochastic Burgers equation

-In our examples, we mainly focus on a Burgers-type equation with a one-dimensional kernel, but this is mainly due to the availability of results on FTLE for 1D SDEs.~We can also treat equations like Navier-Stokes, although there is no bifurcation, and no reduction to a dominant space $\cN$.~Here we could focus on the onset of convection in Rayleigh-B\'enard, where Navier-Stokes is coupled to a heat equation.~The operator in that equation is not self-adjoint and we have to modify our approach, but it does not seem to be out of reach and will be treated in a future work, see Subsection \ref{sec:rb} for a brief discussion.
-Also models like Kuramoto-Sivashinsky or KPZ-type equations would fall into the scope of our result.~Another example is a surface growth model in~\cite{BlMo} with periodic boundary conditions where the kernel is two-dimensional, here in some cases we might exploit symmetries like polar coordinates to reduce the AE from 2D to 1D.
+In our examples, we mainly focus on a Burgers-type equation with a one-dimensional kernel, but this is mainly due to the availability of results on FTLE for 1D SDEs.~We can also treat equations like Navier-Stokes, although there is no bifurcation, and no reduction to a dominant space $\cN$.~Here we could focus on the onset of convection in Rayleigh-B\'enard, which consists of a Navier-Stokes equation coupled to a heat equation.~The operator in this model is not self-adjoint and therefore we have to modify our approach, but this does not seem to be out of reach and will be treated in a future work, see Subsection \ref{sec:rb} for a brief discussion.~Moreover, models like Kuramoto-Sivashinsky or KPZ-type equations would fall into the scope of our result.~Another example is a surface growth model in~\cite{BlMo} with periodic boundary conditions where the kernel is two-dimensional, here in some cases we might exploit symmetries like polar coordinates to reduce the AE from 2D to 1D.
 The combination of cubic and quadratic nonlinearities in the model are also possible.
-Moreover higher order terms in the nonlinearity of the SPDE would do not affect the approximation via AE too much.
-In order to focus on the main features and challenges posed by the quadratic nonlinearity, and not get overwhelmed by technical details we treat only quadratic nonlinearities here in this paper. \\
+Moreover higher order terms in the nonlinearity of the SPDE would not affect the approximation via AE too much.~In order to focus on the main features and challenges posed by the quadratic nonlinearity, and not get overwhelmed by technical details we treat only quadratic nonlinearities here in this paper. \\